raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

        1. Pod that collects logs.
 Better to use daemonsets for this because you can logs to be fed from all pods (e.g. to kibana).
 Otherwise you have to make this part of EVERY deployment which would be annoying and repetitive.
        2. Pod that runs monitoring (e.g. dynatrace or datadog).
 Reason is the same as above.

+       Monitoring Agents: DaemonSets can be used to deploy monitoring agents on all nodes in a Kubernetes cluster.
+Since monitoring agents are typically required to be running on all nodes in a cluster to collect data on system performance, it makes sense to use a DaemonSet to ensure that the agent runs on every node.
+Deployments are more appropriate for stateless applications where the desired number of replicas can be specified, but it is difficult to ensure that the same number of replicas are running on every node in the cluster.

+       Log Collectors: DaemonSets can be used to collect logs from all containers running on a node in a Kubernetes cluster.
+Since logs need to be collected from all containers running on a node, it makes sense to use a DaemonSet to ensure that a logging agent runs on every node in the cluster.
+Deployments are more appropriate for stateless applications where the desired number of replicas can be specified, but it is difficult to ensure that the same number of replicas are running on every node in the cluster.

 ## .